richelbilderbeek/lesson_mermaid/docs/sessions/first_experience.md

       More forests
 ```

-> An example mermaid mindmap, with associations to 'Sweden'.
+> An example Mermaid mindmap, with associations to 'Sweden'.

 In this exercise, we'll be making a mindmap
 of your associations with a topic of your choice.